 Sherrie’s Workshop Schedule

-Learning how to paint and draw is possible.
+Learning how to draw and paint is possible.
 While a cloak of mystery surrounds the mythical artist that is often intimidating to the novice, if someone is visually wired, he or she can learn to paint and draw.
 So why aren’t these disciplines easy?
 Why do they seem at times so difficult and why are great artists not more prevalent?
 Painting and drawing themselves are simple, but there is a reason that in practice, they are not easy.
 There is the small matter of our own minds.
 This is the real hurdle that is not broached often enough.
 Every brushstroke and line we make is filtered through our own perceptions, prejudices and emotional resistance to change.
 We are each the product of our entire lives and learning to be an artist is really learning about ourselves.
 And to me the most valuable part of this process is not the product of our labors, it is the richness of deepening self-awareness.
+Discover the artist within, or become a master at what you do.
+Join The Artists Guild and see just how creative you can be.

 SANTA FE WORKSHOPs 2016